Developing Character and Confidence

 The BYU Merit Badge PowWow has been run for more than 57 years and is one of the largest Scout PowWows in the United States.
 It is held on the beautiful campus of Brigham Young University in Provo, Utah.
-More than 7,000 Scouts from Utah and other areas attended the Spring and Fall PowWows.
+More than 7,000 Scouts from Utah and other areas attend the Spring and Fall PowWows.